VolkovLabs/business-app/README.md

 ## Introduction

-The Volkov Labs Application includes a Docker image with customized Grafana and an Application plugin with information about Volkov Labs maintained plugins.
+The Volkov Labs App includes a Docker image with customized Grafana and an Application plugin with information about Volkov Labs maintained plugins.

 ## Customization